zenprospect/slate/source/includes/_contacts.md

 `POST https://api.apollo.io/v1/contacts`

 <aside class="notice">
-Apollo enforces strict deduplication during <code>CREATE</code>.
-If your record contains the same email or name+company as an existing contact, Apollo merges it with the existing record instead of creating a new contact.
+Apollo does not run any deduplication during <code>CREATE</code>.
+If your record contains the same email or name+company as an existing contact, Apollo will create a new contact instead of updating the existing contact.
 </aside>

 Parameter | Description | Example